pbihler/msgpack-js/README.markdown

 $ npm i msgpack-js-v5 --save
 ```

+# Own extension:

+`decodeAsList(buffer)`: Returns an array of all concatenated objects found in the buffer.

 # EXTENSION

 Since there is no way to encode `undefined` inside the msgpack spec, an extension point is